 Although there are several Sundanese restaurants here, our top recommendation is still Sindang Reret restaurant and hotel.
 The location is in Cikole, near mount Tangkuban Perahu, approximately 15-30 minutes drive from downtown.

-This restaurant specializes in Sundanese cuisines such as fried and grilled gourami fish as well as chicken, gepuk (grilled beef), karedok (the Sundanese salad with oncom sauce), and many more.
+This restaurant specializes in Sundanese cuisines such as fried and grilled gourami fish as well as chicken, gepuk (grilled beef) and karedok (the Sundanese salad with oncom sauce).
 The food are delicious and the place is cozy.
 We can choose to dine in the saung (a gazebo where we sit on the floor with coffee table) or on the dining table.
 But if you are lucky you can dine in a boat!